mauler/testprj4/README.md

 ### Installing dependencies

 The dependencies are split in production and development.
-Install the development depencies using the command:
+Install the development dependencies using the command:

     python3.6 -m pip install -r requirements/development.txt

-This will install the production dependencies and plus the development packages such as *pytest* and other tools.
+This will install the production dependencies plus the development packages, such as *pytest* and other tools.

 ### Testing